ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 Although I'm interacting with a git repository during the publish step, I decided to put this step in a release pipeline and not a build pipeline because I'm releasing my site here.
 Not building it.
 This also allows me to add more stages to for example a testing environment or change the target location and type of my site altogether.

+Besides having to do less manual work there's another advantage to this solution.
+I can set a publish date in my posts.
+Posts with a publish date in the future will be ignored when generating my Hugo site.
+By scheduling my build pipeline to trigger at a regular interval I'm able to schedule posts to be published in the future.

 In the next section of this post you'll find a step-by-step explanation of what I did to create this pipeline.

 - [Step 1: Prerequisites](#step-1-prerequisites)